kentlouisetonino/node-s3/README.md

 ## Description
-> A Server-Side Application that will allow you to test your AWS S3 Bucket connection and do some CRUD operations.
+> A Server-Side application that will allow you to test your AWS S3 Bucket connection and do some CRUD operations.
 The following features below are implemented.
 > - Upload a file.
 > - Delete a file.
 > - Get the signed URL of the file.